CrowdStrike/aws-cspm-registration-cloudformation/README.md

 This repository provides CloudFormation templates to onboard AWS Organizations with CrowdStrike Cloud Security.

+## Purpose
+This repository contains CloudFormation as an alternative to the standard CrowdStrike Falcon Cloud Security onboarding methods.
+This can be useful if your organization has the following requirements:
+- Unable to run the Bash Script provided by Falcon Cloud Security
+- Require the ability to apply tags across all resources
+- Require the ability to apply a permissions boundary to all IAM Roles
+- Plan to register AWS Accounts within the same Organziation to multiple Falcon CIDs

 ## Prerequisites

 ### Create Falcon API Client and Secret